Teams

 Getting Started with Teams

-The following is useful information to help you get started using the Teams service to communicate and collaborate at WSU.
+The following information will help you get started using Teams to communicate and collaborate at WSU.

 - Request a Team

 You can download Teams client for PC, Mac, and mobile devices.
-If you use Office 365 ProPlus then the Microsoft Teams client should automatically be installed on your computer. - Teams Quick Start guide
+If you use Office 365 ProPlus, the Microsoft Teams client should be automatically installed on your computer. - Teams Quick Start Guide

 Help and Resources